grupy-belem-pa/.github/profile/README.md

 ### 🍍 Curiosidades da nossa terra

 - Açaí aqui é no almoço, não na sobremesa 🍛
-- Chove praticamente todos os dias às 18h 🌧️
+- Chove praticamente todos os dias 🌧️
-- Sim, a gente ama tucupi, maniçoba, tacacá e cupuaçu 🍲🍹
+- Sim, a gente ama tucupi, maniçoba, tacacá e açaí 🍲🍹

 ---